 Mount de Sales was the first high school in Middle Georgia to have a school-wide network with internet access, website hosting, individual student email accounts, and computers in every classroom.
 MDS also led the way with implementation of audio-visual capabilities in each classroom, wireless networking, and was an early adopter of cloud technologies allowing extraordinary collaboration capabilities.
 Our Learning Management System enables teachers to post material for 24/7 access by students and has tools for student engagement whether learning on-campus or remotely.
 A 1:1 iPad initiative was implemented in 2012, and expanded to the entire student body in 2015.

 MDS has twice been recognized by the National Catholic Educational Association for innovations in technology.
 This history of thoughtful technological integration continues to enrich and infuse all areas of school operations and learning processes.
-MDS was able to quickly adapt to digital learning during the recent pandemic and has aquired new technology to add value to school-based instruction as well as maintain an equally rigorous learning environment if online learning is required in the future.
+During the recent pandemic MDS was quickly able to pivot to remote learning using tools already in place.
+We also recently acquired new technology to add value to school-based instruction as well as maintain an equally rigorous learning environment if online learning is required in the future.

 1:1 iPad Program